Want to create an Opt-in page that converts more visitors into leads?

 While messaging plays an important role, the actual offer is just as important.

-Let's look at some products that can be pretty impressive lead magnets:
+Let's look at some products that can be pretty impressive lead magnets or opt in offers:

 eBooks make for great lead magnets.
 Easy to access, no shipping required, and hard to misplace.